ayusc/termux-sriparna/README.md

 **Note: This is a voice assistant and not to be used as a chatbot !**

-Leave a like to the repository
+If you like the project, don't forget to leave a star ⭐ to the repository.
 It motivates me to keep continue the project.

 **PR's are welcomed !!**